-Going further, the modern food environment exploits our individual biological, psychological and social/economic vulnerabilities in ways that undermines out ability to act in our long-term self-interest (i.e., eat in a way that promotes good health and a healthy weight).
+Going further, the modern food environment exploits our individual biological, psychological and social/economic vulnerabilities in ways that undermines out ability to act in our long-term self-interest (i.e., eat in a way that promotes good health and lets out bodies settle at their natural weight).

 - Low-nutrient, high-calorie foods are highly appetizing and are processed in ways that make it hard for our bodies to regulate how much we eat and how much we weigh.

 - Many foods are high in salt, sugar, fat, flavor enhancers and caffeine, which increases their “reward value,” while being low in fiber and protein, which would normally help us feel satisfied and slow absorption of sugar into our bloodstreams.

 - When we try to lose weight, we experience changes in brain chemistry, metabolism and hunger/fullness hormones.
 This can make weight loss difficult!